bearclaw-proxy/bearclaw/DESIGN.md

 it should be assigned to.

 The user switches to the endpoint list view.
 This displays the same information about endpoints that the sitemap view displays about locations.
 For each endpoint that has not been assigned, the user determines which, if any, methodology nodes it should be assigned to.

 The user switches to the methodology list view.
 This shows each methodology node and the number of:

 - recently discovered locations or endpoints that the user needs to assign or ignore
 - assigned items that have not been completed
-- individual tests in all methodology nodes that have not been completed
+- individual tests that have not been completed
 - issues the user has identified

 The user drills down into a methodology node from this view.